 Ayurveda cafe: after Surinder’s class, most of his students flock to this little unassuming place that serves a fabulous breakfast and brunch at incredibly affordable prices.
 The space is small and there can be a long wait if there are too many hungry yogis sitting at the tables, but it’s worth it.
-My favourite breakfast is the muesli with yogurt and fruits, or sometimes I go for the vegan chickpea flour omelet.
+My favourite breakfast is the muesli with yogurt and fruits and nuts, and sometimes I go for the vegan chickpea flour omelet.
 For diner, the kitcheri with pumpkin and spinach is the most popular dish, and rightly so, as it’s packed full with goodness and is very satisfying as well as comforting for the belly.
 Perfect for the cold winter nights!

 Nana’s cafe: another favourite after Surinder’s class.
 It has a menu full of vegan options and you just want to keep trying them all.
 It’s run by a lovely Indian-Maltese couple.
 They usually play nice kirtan music in the background and they will always take care of your dietary requirements should you have any intolerances or allergies.

 Ganga beach cafe: my and my partners favourite place for dinner, overlooking the Lakshman jhula bridge.
 Portions are huge (try the veg biryani and let me know what you think), prices are affordable and the staff is nice and smiling!
 If you go there say hello to Mohan from me 🙂